 5. Please ensure that yourself, or an appropriately senior person, will be available to give the student help and guidance at the start of the project.
-Graduate students should not act as main supervisors in their own right, but can act as co-supervisors under the oversight of the main supervisor.
+Graduate students should not act as supervisors.

-FHS students should expect to hold regular meetings with their supervisor.
+Students should expect to hold regular meetings with their supervisor.
 These will normally be held at agreed intervals for the duration of the project but significantly more intensive support is usual in the initial and final stages of the project.
 The support given by the supervisor at these scheduled meetings may include direction to relevant literature, formal discussion of the research projects progress, feedback on the student's data, analyses of results, written drafts etc. that have been read by the supervisor